UBC-MDS/Group24-pystats/README.md

 - TODO

+## Contributors
+The members of the `pystats` team are:
+- Sarah Eshafi
+- Jason Lee
+- Abdul Safdar
+- Rong Wan

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.
+For more details refer to our Contributing.md file.

 ## License